Can You Get a COVID-19 Discount on Your Car Insurance?

 State Farm: Immediate dividend payment in the form of a credit to policyholders from March 20 to May 31.
 They estimate customers will see a 25% premium credit.
 No action is required; State Farm will issue the credit automatically.

-Allstate: A “Stay at Home” payment of 25% of their monthly premium from April 8 and through May.
+Allstate: A “Stay at Home” payment of 15% of their monthly premium from April 8 and through May.
 The company said that customers can expect to receive this check in the mail in May.
+Allstate has since extended the discount to include the month of June.

 Farmers and subsidiary 21st Century: Automatically reducing April’s personal auto premiums by 25% and the same premiums in May by 15%; no action required by covered customers.